zeandcode/nodejs-mongodb-api/README.md

 ## Usage

 Clone this repo to a new project directory.
-You may also want to run 'rm -rf .git' and then 'git init' from within your project directory so Git doesn't try to push your new project to this repo!
+You may also want to run `rm -rf .git` and then `git init` from within your project directory so Git doesn't try to push your new project to this repo!

 You'll need a few dependencies to use this, so run this on your command line within your project directory to get the tools you need: